So you’re considering buying a new (or used) RV – congratulations! The RV lifestyle is a fun and exciting one.

 There’s no hard and fast rule about which RVs will last for the most amount of time on the road.
 As we mentioned, certain behaviors or situations can dramatically extend or shorten the lifespan of your rig.

 However, travel trailers or fifth wheels tend to last longer than motorhomes.
-This is since there’s no need to maintain an engine or other system, instead offloaded to a tow vehicle.
+This is because there’s no need to maintain an engine.

-Motorhome engine maintenance can often be the most complicated and costly repairs in the RV world.
+Motorhome engine maintenance can often be the most complicated and costly repair in the RV world.
 A too-costly repair could force you to say goodbye to your RV earlier than expected.

 Among travel trailers, Airstreams are often among the longest-lasting, thanks to their iconic aluminum shell exterior that can prevent many of the most common issues.